thewca/wca-regulations/wca-constitution.md

 - 3c2) Policies and procedures
     - 3c2a) Stewardship
     - 3c2a1) Incident Reports shall be submitted to the log in a (form prescribed by the WRC) by the WCA representative(s) most knowledgeable about the incident.
     - 3c2a2) The WRC shall keep the Incidents Log up to date and ensure it contains all significant WCA incidents.
-The WRC has full responsibility and power to add or edit entries in the Incidents Log, as well as limit the extent of information published and available to the public in the log (e.g. names of minors or other sensitive details or confidential information).
+The WRC has full responsibility and power to add or edit entries in the Incidents Log, as well as limit the extent of information published and available to the public in the log (e.g. names of minors, sensitive details, confidential information).
     - 3c2b) Incidents
     - 3c2b1) The Board and the WRC shall be informed of all incidents.
-Incidents may be investigated by the IAC at the Board’s request..
+Incidents may be investigated by the IAC at the Board’s request.
     - 3c2b2) Incidents noted by Delegates must be included in submitted delegate reports to the Board.
 Incidents may also be submitted to the Board for investigation by any member of the WCA community.
     - 3c2b3) Any incidents in the Incidents Log may be accompanied by an official announcement about the incident by the Board which includes descriptions of the incident, its circumstances, and its resolution.